PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  5 - Hardware-Software Interface/README.md

 # Chapter files

-[bcdedit_output.md](src/bcdedit_output.md) is an example of the BCD (boot configuration data) information stored on a Windows 10 system.
+[bcdedit output](src/bcdedit_output.md) is an example of the BCD (boot configuration data) information stored on a Windows 10 system.

 # Answers to Exercises
 [Answers to Exercises](Answers%20to%20Exercises/README.md)